Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 Surprisingly, these blind little fellows can live for up to 100 years and go without food for 12 years.

-The ticket to Postojna Caves includes a 2-km train ride that takes you through the tunnels to the ‘Great Mountain. ‘ Here, you continue on foot, and the guide leads you over the ‘Russian Bridge’ to the Beautiful Caves and to the star attraction, the Brilliant.
+The ticket to Postojna Caves includes a 2-km train ride through the tunnels to the ‘Great Mountain. ‘ Here, you continue on foot, and the guide leads you over the ‘Russian Bridge’ to the Beautiful Caves and to the star attraction, the Brilliant.

-The Brilliant is a white stalagmite formation that sits next to another incredible formation known as ‘Baroque’.
-In total, the visit is one and a half hours.
+The Brilliant is a white stalagmite formation next to the Baroque, another incredible formation.
+The visit takes one and a half hours in total.

 2. Predjama Castle